 Working in the business is what we’re commonly taught to do when we’re employees.
 It’s doing the everyday tasks that move the business forward.
 However, as a business owner or entrepreneur, you also have to be prepared to work on the business.
 Working on the business includes forecasting the future, developing the overall direction of the business, and other business development activities that might not get today’s work done, but instead set you up for success in the future.

 To work on your business, you must shift from an employee mindset to a CEO mindset.
 You should set aside time as often as needed to brainstorm where the business is going and examine the overall business development.
 However, especially when you’re first starting, it can be hard to know what you need to do to work on the business.
 Learning how to develop a proper business infrastructure is a specific skill set you should invest time and resources into learning.

-If you want to learn more about how to effectively work on your business, check out our Executive Strategy Group.
-In this 12 session program, we go over how to build and grow your business in a strategically aligned way.
+If you want to learn more about how to effectively work on your business, check out our education program.
+In this 24-month program, we go over how to build and grow your business in a strategically aligned way.
 By the end, you’ll feel confident in your ability to not only work on the business but work on building a more aligned and sustainable one.